selbiev/selbiev/README.md

 - 👋 Hi, I’m @selbiev
 - 👀 I’m interested in gathering experience in Software development of all kinds
-- 🌱 I’m currently working as a Java Software Developer
+- 🌱 I’m currently working as a Software Developer
 - 📫 How to reach me: said.elbiev@gmail.com

 <!---